Mohd-PH/patients-screening-tool-vue/README.md

 In the time being, it covers the recommendations made by the USPSTF for the following topics:

 1. Abdominal Aortic Aneurysm: Screening
-2. Abnormal Blood Glucose and Type 2 Diabetes Mellitus: Screening
+2. Prediabetes and Type 2 Diabetes: Screening
 3. Asymptomatic Bacteriuria in Adults: Screening
 4. Breast Cancer: Screening
 5. Cervical Cancer: Screening